 Fuel for Thought

 Some foods, referred to as high glycemic index (GI) foods, are converted into glucose more quickly than other foods.
 Sugar is a high GI food.
 When you consume simple processed sugar, it can be converted into blood glucose within minutes.
 This short time required to convert sugar into blood glucose is one reason people turn to sweets for a quick pick-me-up.
-Complex carbohydrates such as vegetables and fruit or proteins including nuts, fish and meat take much longer to be converted into cellular fuel.
+Complex carbohydrates such as vegetables and fruit, or proteins including nuts, fish and meat, take much longer to be converted into cellular fuel.

 The Psychopharmocology study found that study participants had greater increases in heart rate and performed better when given mental tasks following administration of glucose than control subjects who did the same tasks without glucose.
 People have individualized responses to heightened metabolism, so sugar may not always cause a noticeable change in heart rate for all individuals.
-In Kennedy and Scholey’s study, subjects who had lower baseline heart rates had the greatest performance enhancements following glucose administration.
+In the Psychopharmcology study, subjects who had lower baseline heart rates had the greatest performance enhancements following glucose administration.

 Once insulin has eliminated glucose from the blood, there's a condition of lowered blood glucose.
-People with diabetes or with other metabolic conditions such as reactive hypoglycemia or post-prandial reactive hyperinsulinemia can experience a sudden crash in blood sugars because their pancreas overreacts to the presence of blood glucose and releases too much insulin.
+People with diabetes or with other metabolic conditions such as reactive hypoglycemia or postprandial reactive hyperinsulinemia can experience a sudden crash in blood sugar because their pancreas overreacts to the presence of blood glucose and releases too much insulin.
 The pancreatic reaction triggers a cavalcade of hormone responses, including the release of stress hormones such as epinephrine by the pituitary gland.

 You can benefit from the heightened mental and physical energy that food provides without stressing your metabolic system or posing risks to your cardiovascular system.
 Minimize consumption of simple sugars and starches, and instead consume complex carbohydrates such as fruits, vegetables and whole-grain foods.
 These foods take longer to release sugars into your blood and provide your brain and body with a steady source of glucose.